 CooperVision Proclear.
 These popular contact lenses for dry eyes are made of a high-water hydrogel material and contain molecules found naturally in human cell membranes that attract and surround themselves with water, keeping Proclear lenses moist and comfortable after 12 hours of wear, according to CooperVision.
 Proclear contact lenses currently are the only brand approved by the U.S. FDA to carry this label: "May provide improved comfort for contact lens wearers who experience mild discomfort or symptoms relating to dryness during lens wear."
 Proclear lenses are available in a variety of designs, including a daily disposable lens (Proclear 1 day), bifocal contact lenses and toric contact lenses for astigmatism.

 Extreme H2O.
-Marketed by X-Cel Specialty Contacts, Extreme H2O is another brand of soft lenses that many opticians prescribe to reduce contact lens-related dry eye problems.
+Marketed by X-Cel Specialty Contacts, Extreme H2O is another brand of soft lenses that many eye doctors prescribe to reduce contact lens-related dry eye problems.
 These high-water hydrogel lenses have unique water-binding properties that allow Extreme H2O lenses to retain virtually all their water content throughout the day, according to the company.
 Extreme H2O lenses are available in weekly and two-week disposable designs, including toric designs for astigmatism.

 Scleral Lenses For Dry Eyes

 Scleral lenses also are custom-made to fit even irregular corneas and often provide sharper vision than soft contact lenses.
-It may be challenging to find a practitioner in the UK who would fit Scleral lenses these days.

 Brands of scleral contact lenses include Ampleye (Art Optical Contact Lens), Atlantis Scleral (X-Cel Specialty Contacts), iSight Scleral (GP Specialists) and Zenlens (Alden Optical).